 - World Bank, Environmental Economics and Development Policy, Washington, D.C.

 - The Becky Fund, Peru

 - Choice Humanitarian

-- International Institute for Environment and Development, Sustainable Markets Group, London
+- International Institute for Environment and Development, Sustainable Markets Group, United Kingdom

-- World Conservation Union (IUCN), Commission on Environmental, Economic and Social Policy, Gland, Switzerland
+- World Conservation Union (IUCN), Commission on Environmental, Economic and Social Policy, Switzerland

-- Conservation International, Center for Conservation and Government, Arlington, Virginia
+- Conservation International, Centers and Programs, Arlington, Virginia

 - National Wildlife Federation, Washington, D.C.